Ahak99/Data-Data-Challenge/README.md

 🔜 Expand dataset to analyze **multiple luxury watch brands**.
 🔜 Deploy **machine learning models** to forecast future price trends.
 🔜 Build an **interactive dashboard** for real-time price monitoring.

 ## 🤝 Collaboration with Data&Data

-Founded in 2012, [Data&Data](http://data-and-data.com) is specialised in the luxury sector from watches and leather goods to fragrances.
-We help key decision makers to understand the ever-changing dynamics of the global online market.
-This enables them to make more informed and effective strategies.
+Founded in 2012, [Data&Data](http://data-and-data.com) is specialized in the luxury sector—from watches and leather goods to fragrances.
+We help key decision makers understand the ever-changing dynamics of the global online market, enabling them to make more informed and effective strategies.